Man pleads not guilty to fatally shooting Oxford woman

-An Anniston man charged in connection to a fatal December shooting pleaded not guilty to the offense Friday.
+An Anniston man charged in connection with a fatal December shooting pleaded not guilty to the offense Friday.

 Authorities told The Star in December that Kirby’s body was found lying in the roadway on the afternoon of Dec.
 6 on Winchester Road in Saks.

-Robert Lee Jenkins Jr., 29, of Anniston, was charged with killing Kirby later that day.
+Robert Lee Jenkins Jr., 29, of Anniston, was charged later that day with killing Kirby.
 Pinson was arrested four days later at a home in Ragland.

 Police said Kirby, Pinson and Jenkins were in a car together when an argument ensued and Kirby was shot inside the vehicle.